National Barbie Convention

 Ken has his very own convention now.
 The He's A Doll club began hosting Kenvention in 2012.
 It was held in Chicago in September, 2012 and in Wisconsin in October, 2013.
 The 2014 convention will be in October in Chicago.
 For information on registration, check their website.
 There is a Yahoo group and Facebook page for the event you can join for more information.

 Many other countries also host Barbie events.
 Canada used to hold a convention ever year.
-There are conventions in Australia, Brazil and Italy as well as events in other countries.There is also a doll convention in France every that includes Barbie as well as other dolls.
+There are conventions in Australia, Brazil, Japan, Spain and Italy as well as events in other countries.There is also a doll convention in France every that includes Barbie as well as other dolls.

-There are many beautiful OOAK dolls available during the auction.
+There are many beautiful OOAK dolls available during the GAW auction every year.
 One of our members, Joyce, won the doll on the right in 2011.